toddrjones/website/content/research.markdown

 "School and Crime" (with [Ezra Karger](https://ezrakarger.com/)).
 [Link to paper.](/papers/School_Crime_most_recent.pdf)

 "The Graduate School Origins of Finance Faculty" (with [Haoyang Xiong](https://www.haoyangxiong.com/home)*).
-Revise and resubmit at Journal of Empirical Finance.
+Revised and resubmitted to Journal of Empirical Finance.

 "The Roads More Traveled: B.A.-Ph.D.-Professor Pipelines in Economics" (with Arielle Sloan).
 [Link to paper](/papers/PhD_Origins_most_recent.pdf).
 Prior version also available as IZA Working Paper 14965.
 Submitted.